Code-domain NOMA in Massive MIMO: When is it Needed?: Performance evaluation

 \section{Performance evaluation}

-In this section, we compare the performance of mMIMO with and without NOMA and validate the benefits of the grouping algorithm. { We consider a network with $L = 4$ cells, each cell has an area of 250 m $\times$ 250 m.
-We numerically evaluate the average sum SE in the UL and DL for the network setup defined in Table~\ref{table:system_parameters_running_example}.
-Each BS is located in the center of its cell, has $M$ antennas and serves $K$ UEs.} The analysis is carried out with both MR and MMSE combining schemes, using MMSE channel estimation.
-Motivated by the results of Section V, only the 3D channel model with a $8 \times 8$ planar array and a relative small $\Delta=2^{\circ}$ is considered.
-If not otherwise specified, we assume that $\tau_{\rm p}=K$ orthogonal pilot sequences are used for channel estimation.
+{ This section compares the performance of mMIMO with vs. without NOMA, and validates the benefits of the grouping algorithm.
+A network with $L = 4$ cells is considered.
+Each cell has an area of 250 m $\times$ 250 m. {We numerically evaluate the average sum SE per cell in the UL and DL, i.e.: } for the network setup defined in Table~\ref{table:system_parameters_running_example}.
+Each BS is located in the center of its cell, has $M$ antennas, and serves $K$ UEs.
+The analysis is carried out with both MR and MMSE combining schemes, using MMSE channel estimation.
+Based on results of Section V, only a 3D channel model with a $8 \times 8$ planar array and a relative small $\Delta=2^{\circ}$ is considered.} If not otherwise specified, we assume that $\tau_{\rm p}=K$ orthogonal pilot sequences are used for channel estimation.